 How the Zones Are Divided

 The idea behind the map of hardiness zones is that, in light of our access to limitless varieties of plants, we need a quick way to know what will grow well in our respective areas.
 Without zones, a seed company would not be able to easily indicate the ideal climate, leaving us to know before we buy or close our eyes and hope.

 The USDA hardiness zones are most commonly used, though there are other divisions, as well.
-Each zone is indicated by the lowest average temperature that region reaches in the winter time.
+Each zone is indicated by the lowest average temperature that the region reaches in the wintertime.
 You can look at the maps for a general idea of where you are; you can find where you are exactly based on your zip code, or you can determine your average winter temperatures and purchase plants and seeds for the corresponding zone.
 So, you can use the zones as generically or specifically as you’d like.